yeoman/yeoman.io/app/codelab/write-unit-tests.md

 ```
 -->

+Second, we haven’t updated the boilerplate test which still references `awesomeThings`.

-Modify the unit test for your main.js.
-You’ll find the tests scaffolding out in the ‘test’ folder, so open up test/spec/controllers/main.js.
+You’ll find the tests scaffolded out in the ***test*** folder, so open up **test/spec/controllers/main.js**.
+This is the unit test for your Angular MainCtrl controller that we need to modify.

 Delete the following: